Umbrella Insurance

 You volunteer, serve on a board, or are active online

-Without umbrella coverage, a major liability claim could put your home, savings, and future income at risk.
-In today’s litigious environment, an umbrella policy offers affordable peace of mind and an extra layer of protection when you need it most.
+Without umbrella coverage, a major liability claim could jeopardize your home, savings, and income.
+In today’s litigious environment, an umbrella policy offers affordable peace of mind and protection when you need it most.

 How much umbrella coverage do I need?